THIS IS AN ADVISORY FOR SMALL AND MID-SIZED PRODUCT COMPANIES

 When native integrations do make sense

-Enterprise deals where reliability and latency are contractual.
+Build one for enterprise deals where reliability and latency are contractual.

-Who this advice is for?
+Who this advice is for

 Small and mid-sized companies: Strong yes.